 Native American art is a narrative record of tribal activity and women played an important role within Plains culture.
 Roles were defined, but complementary.
 It was women who owned the family’s home and most of its contents.
 They could make an unkind husband homeless by throwing his few belongings out of the tepee!
 Plains women tended to draw geometrical designs, such as on parfleches – decorated rawhide containers.
 They also painted on clothing, teepees, and drums.
 Warriors tended to paint representational designs – people and animals in scenes celebrating battles and hunting scenes.

 Prominent examples of Ledger Art were created at Fort Marion, in St. Augustine, Florida, where more than 70 southern Plains warriors were imprisoned without trial by the military from 1875 to 1878.
-By the 1870s Indigenous people in America had been marshalled onto reservations – essentially prisoner camps where they were forced to give up their nomadic lifestyles, and live in abject poverty.
+By the 1870s Indigenous people in America had been marshaled onto reservations – essentially prisoner camps where they were forced to give up their nomadic lifestyles and live in abject poverty.

 It is sobering to realize that much of this art was made by prisoners of war.
 Art produced by people who had been pushed off the land of their ancestors by white settlers.
 Native children were sent off to ‘Indian schools’ where they were brutally stripped of their beliefs, culture, and heritage.
 Their hair was cut off, their names were taken away.
 At some, such as the controversial Carlisle Indian Industrial School, some young people were encouraged to continue to paint, so their works could be sold off to wealthy patrons or souvenir-hunting tourists for profit.
 The school motto was ‘Kill the Indian, Save the Man’.
 Some of these artists died young of tuberculosis or smallpox, given to them by the white man, intent on ‘civilizing’ them.

-In the 20th century, in a further insult to Native Americans, many ledger books were taken apart, and individual paintings sold on to collectors and commercial galleries.
-The narrative order of the sacred stories was lost, the integrity of the artists vision shattered.
+In the 20th century, in a further insult to Native Americans, many ledger books were taken apart, and individual paintings were sold on to collectors and commercial galleries.
+The narrative order of the sacred stories was lost, and the integrity of the artists’ vision was shattered.
 Imagine tearing apart a bible, or a Shakespearean first folio, and scattering the pages to the highest bidder.

 The National Anthropological Archive at the Smithsonian has around 2,000 individual items of Ledger art, possibly the largest collection in the world.
 Individual images can be worth tens of thousands of dollars.
 Other public collections can be found at The National Museum of the American Indian in New York, The Milwaukee Public Museum, The Hood Museum of Art, and at PILA (Plains Indian Ledger Art Digital Publishing Project).

-Outsider Art Fair is also also helping to promote interest in Ledger Art.
+Outsider Art Fair is also helping to promote interest in Ledger Art.
 They believe that the dominant colonial system has kept these exceptional drawings on the sidelines of the broader art world.
-With galleries like Donald Ellis they seek to reposition Plains Indian Ledger drawings as profoundly significant works of American art.
-You can view works in their online Viewing Room.
+With galleries like Donald Ellis, they seek to reposition Plains Indian Ledger drawings as profoundly significant works of American art.

 Donald Ellis hopes to take a collection of Ledger artworks on tour across the United States in 2022, exhibiting them within the indigenous communities who first made them.
 This should prove to be a monumental and emotional experience.